 I love yoga.
 I love dogs and cats.
-One particularly meditative morning, while laying on the mat, waiting for class to start, I, admittedly, let my mind wander.
-I got to thinking about my dog, and how she lives a simple, uncomplicated life, and how lovely it might be to spend a day seeing the world through her eyes.
+One particularly meditative morning, while lying on the mat, waiting for class to start, I, admittedly, let my mind wander.
+I got to thinking about my dog, and how she lives an uncomplicated life, and how lovely it might be to spend a day seeing the world through her eyes.
 She has simple needs.
 I want to have simple needs, like her, and other dogs, and cats.
 They seem to have gotten the zen, yoga teachings of the spirit thing down already, naturally.
 What do I mean exactly?

 Well, in yoga we are constantly taught to focus.
 The goal is to not let thoughts or worries get into your head during your practice.
 Animals focus.
-If you’ve ever watched a cat hunt, and then pounce a mouse, you will see that there is almost nothing that can distract them.
+If you’ve ever watched a cat hunt, and then pounce upon a mouse, you will see that there is almost nothing that can distract them.
 There is no attention deficit disorder with dogs and cats.
 They don’t multitask.
 Think of a border collie working a field of sheep.
 Precisely.
-Focus.
+Focused.

 We are reminded to not let bad thoughts take over our mind.
 By being able to let them go, we gain peace of mind.
 Dogs and cats don’t ruminate.
 As far as I can tell, they don’t hold grudges.
 They are excellent at forgiving (ok, most of them).